Take a peep into the basics of UX definition & development to help leverage your business strategy.

 First impressions matter.
 A company’s website and social channels are the first point of contact for any prospective clients.
 Thus, they need to ‘WOW’ in order to capture a client’s attention.
 Whilst 79% of consumers would rather watch videos than read about a product, over a third of the top 300 global companies don’t have videos on their websites according to IDC research in 2018.

-The good news is that as the complexities of natural language become better captured and understood by AI, so we can fully design, program and better control .
+The good news is that as the complexities of natural language become better captured and understood by AI, we can fully design, program and exercise a better control .
 Hopefully, chatbots haven’t talked themselves out of businesses with some early cautionary tales of going off script.
 Working smarter not harder should be the focus of UX design, tech innovation and meeting customer expectations, it’s time to take a giant step forward.